Competition between allowed and first-forbidden $\beta$ decay in $r$-process waiting-point nuclei within a relativistic beyond-mean-field approach: -decay half-lives of -process waiting-point nuclei

 Clearly it seems difficult to find a single value of $V_0$ for which RQRPA would reproduce the experimental half-lives of the whole chain.
 In particular it is not possible for $^{78}$Ni which is doubly-magic, and thus insensitive to the proton-neutron pairing interaction.
 In RQTBA, the data is best reproduced for $V_0$=0, but as noted above, varying this parameter has little effect for $Z \geq 28$, and we cannot conclude for $Z<28$ since no data is available.

 For these reasons, and because we find similar results as Fig.~\ref{f:hlives_N50_pnpp} for other isotonic chains, we will consider $V_0=0$ in the rest of this manuscript.
-We point, however, that the proton-neutron particle-particle channel is still taken into account via the dynamical QVC interaction $\Phi(\omega)$ (see Eq. \ref{eq:Phi}).
+We point, however, that the proton-neutron particle-particle channel is still naturally included in the dynamical QVC interaction $\Phi(\omega)$ (see Eq. \ref{eq:Phi}) due to an interplay with the $T=1$ like-particle pairing, as explained in Sec.~\ref{sec:num_scheme}.
 This may explains why the QVC results agree well with the data, without having to resort to static $T=0$ particle-particle interaction.